J Bar J Youth Services offers a continuum of programs addressing the needs of youth in Central Oregon:

 Equine Assisted Psychotherapy affords a way to engage youth who are resistant to traditional talk therapy through the use of horses as a medium and metaphor to treatment.

-Learn more about our therapeutic boarding school for at-risk girls.
+Learn more about our therapeutic boarding school for girls.

 OREGON HIGH DESERT CLASSICS